shristighimire/JAVA-Based-Movie-Ticket-Booking-Application-/README.md

 Built a Java app with Spring Boot for secure authentication, AES encryption for data protection, and MySQL for real-time inventory management.
 Integrated RESTful APIs, improving system performance and increasing user retention by 30% and inventory management efficiency by 40%.
 Project Structure:

+1. Project Structure
+This is the structure you are aiming for:

 bash
 Copy code
 /MovieTicketApp